wild-scottish-sauna-eden-springs-loch-fife

 Is it easy to find once you arrive?

-It can be slightly tricky to locate at first, as signal may drop within the park.
-Using What3Words (jacuzzi.sandbags.songbird) helps for the final approach, and the sauna is located just past the coffee shop.
+It can take a moment to find at first, as signal may drop within the park.
+Using What3Words (jacuzzi.sandbags.songbird) helps for the final approach, with the sauna tucked just past the coffee shop amongst the trees.

 What’s the loch like for cold water dips?

-The loch is deep - once you climb down the ladder, you won’t be able to touch the bottom and will be swimming straight away.
-It’s calm and easy to access, and you’ll often spot ducks nearby while you’re in the water.
+The loch is deep — once you climb down the ladder, you won’t be able to touch the bottom and you’ll be swimming straight away.
+It’s calm and easy to access, and you’ll often spot ducks nearby while in the water.

 Is there someone on-site during sessions?

-Yes - there’s a host on-site throughout, which helps everything run smoothly and gives reassurance if you have any questions or need anything.
+Yes — there’s a host onsite throughout sessions, helping things run smoothly and available if you have any questions or need assistance.